Collaborative Macroscopic Ensemble Modeling and Control of Robot Teams

 Research Objective:

-We experimentally verify our methods using the miniature Autonomous Surface Vehicles (mASVs) which are built in house at the ScALAR lab.
+We experimentally verify our methods using the miniature Autonomous Surface Vehicles (mASVs) which are built in house at the ScalAR lab.
 Our testing environment is a 4m x 3m x 1.5m tank, equipped with 13 OptiTrack cameras, and the capability to make gyres in the tank.
 At any given time, we can have upwards of 10 mASV in the tank performing different control strategies.
 Within the tank we have demonstrated heterogeneous teams using Crazyflie robots and mASV simultaneously.

 Relevant Publications:

 I recently presented at DARS ‘24 at Cornell Tech on collaborative macroscopic ensemble modeling and control of robot teams.
 We showed that our proposed model had the possibility of capturing time-varying populations and we introduced two interpretations of robot-robot collaboration.
 This work had an emphasis on studying the well-mixed assumption which is critical when using macroscopic ensemble methods.
-Our work was well recieved by the audience and I had a great round of questions after my talk!
+Our work was well received by the audience and I had a great round of questions after my talk!

 I presented our work to IROS ‘23 in Detroit, MI.
 This work covered the application of collaborative macroscopic ensemble methods to environmental monitoring scenarios.
 Our solution avoids partitioning the environment and allows the robots to more flexibly perform the monitoring task.